thewtex/thesis/visualsonics_appendix/visualsonics_appendix.rst

   :align: center
 .. highlights::

-  |head_streaming_long|.
-Magnetic resonance head image a) before
+  |head_streaming_long|:  Magnetic resonance head image a) before
   transformation, b) after an affine transformation without streaming, and c) after the same transformation with streaming.
-A pixel-wise differnce calculation on the transformed images shows they are identical.
+Pixel-wise difference calculation on the transformed images show that they are identical.

 This same implementation can be applied to perform streaming when performing scan conversion for the Vevo 770.
 Even though the inplane transformation is